Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 The puffin - photo by Páll

-In Africa, they make use of the whole animal and eat the offals.
-Páll eats the meat of the animals he hunts and it is sold, so nothing goes to waste.
-Only the pelt of the animal is used for taxidermy.
-I cannot see that this is anything different than slaughtering sheep, pigs, horses, and cattle on a large scale for their meat as some people would like to argue.
+In Africa, they make use of the whole animal and eat the offal.
+Páll eats the meat of the animals he hunts, and it is sold, so nothing goes to waste.
+Only the animal's pelt is used for taxidermy.

-The stock needs combing out and often the older animals get haunted.
+The stock needs combing out, and often the older animals get haunted.

 Photo by Páll